wolfSSL/wolfTPM/README.md

 * Support for HMAC Sessions.
 * Support for reading Endorsement certificates (EK Credential Profile).
 * Includes a portable firmware TPM 2.0 implementation (fwTPM, also known as fTPM / swtpm) for embedded platforms without a discrete TPM chip.
 See [Firmware TPM (fwTPM / fTPM / swtpm)](#firmware-tpm-fwtpm--ftpm--swtpm) below.
-* **Post-quantum cryptography support** via TPM 2.0 Library Specification v1.85: ML-DSA (FIPS 204) signing and ML-KEM (FIPS 203) key encapsulation, enabled with `--enable-pqc` (alias for `--enable-v185`).
+* **Post-quantum cryptography support** via TPM 2.0 Library Specification v1.85: ML-DSA (FIPS 204) signing and ML-KEM (FIPS 203) key encapsulation, enabled with `--enable-v185` (full v1.85) or the leaner `--enable-pqc` (ML-DSA / ML-KEM only), with per-operation trimming via `--enable-mldsa`/`--enable-mlkem`.
 Auto-detected when `--enable-fwtpm` is built against a wolfCrypt that has ML-DSA + ML-KEM.
 Both the client library and the fwTPM server implement the eight new v1.85 PQC commands.
 See [Post-Quantum Cryptography (v1.85)](#post-quantum-cryptography-v185) below.
 * **SPDM attestation support** (DMTF DSP0274) over the TCG SPDM-over-TPM binding, with a TCG certificate handshake and a DSP0274 pre-shared-key (PSK) handshake, enabled with `--enable-spdm`.
 The fwTPM server includes an SPDM 1.3 responder so the stack can be exercised end-to-end in CI without discrete silicon.
 See [SPDM Attestation](#spdm-attestation) below.

 Note: See [examples/README.md](examples/README.md) for details on using the examples.